splunk/docker-splunk/docs/CONTRIBUTING.md

 We'd also like to hear about your propositions and suggestions.
 Feel free to submit them as issues and:
 * Explain in detail how they should work
-* Keep the scope as narrow as possible -t his will make it easier to implement
+* Keep the scope as narrow as possible - this will make it easier to implement

 ##### Fixing Issues
 Look through our [issue tracker](https://github.com/splunk/docker-splunk/issues) to find problems to fix!
 Feel free to comment and tag corresponding stakeholders or full-time maintainers of this project with any questions or concerns.